Jordan Terrell: Professional career

-After going undrafted in the 2024 NFL draft, Terrell was invited to rookie minicamp on a tryout basis with the Tennessee Titans.
-However, he was not signed.
-He then signed with the BC Lions of the Canadian Football League on May 16, 2024.
-He was moved to the practice roster on June 2, promoted to the active roster on September 12, and moved back to the practice roster on October 8.
-He dressed in three games overall during the 2024 season, rushing four times for 24 yards while also catching one pass for a 24-yard touchdown.
-Terrell re-signed with BC on November 29, 2024.
-Terrell also spent entirety of the 2025 CFL regular season on the Lions' practice roster, after being assigned there during training camp.
+On April 28, 2024, after having gone undrafted in the 2024 NFL draft, Terrell was invited to the Tennessee Titans' rookie minicamp on a tryout basis, however he was ultimately not signed by team.

+On May 16, 2024, Terrell signed with the BC Lions of the Canadian Football League (CFL).
+On June 2, 2024, Terrell was assigned to the Lions' practice squad.
+He rejoined the active roster on September 12, 2024.
+On October 11, Terrell was reassigned to the Lions' practice squad where spent the remainder of the 2024 CFL season.
+Terrell dressed in three games that year, rushing four times for 24 yards while also catching one pass for a 24-yard touchdown.
+On November 29, 2024, Terrell re-signed with the Lions.
+On June 1, 2025, Terrell was released by the Lions.

+On June 9, 2025, Terrell was re-signed by the Lions and rejoined their practice squad, where he spent the entirety of the 2025 CFL season, before being released on November 9, 2025.